Ambrogio Spinola: Spanish service

 The houses of Spinola and Doria were rivals for authority within the republic.
 Ambrogio Spinola continued the rivalry with the count of Tursi, then the chief of the Dorias.
 He was not successful, and having lost a lawsuit into which he had entered to enforce a right of pre-emption of a palace belonging to the Salerno family which the Doria wished to purchase, he decided to withdraw from the city and advance the fortunes of his house by serving the Spanish monarchy in Flanders.

 In 1602 he and his brother Federico entered into a contract with the Spanish government—a condotta on the old Italian model.
 It was a speculation on which Spinola risked the whole of the great fortune of his house.
-Ambrogio Spinola undertook to raise 9.000 Lombard mercenaries for land service, and Federico to form a squadron of galley ships for service on the coast.
+Ambrogio Spinola undertook to raise 9,000 Lombard mercenaries for land service, and Federico to form a squadron of galley ships for service on the coast.

-Several of Federico's galleys were destroyed by English and Dutch war-ships; first at Sesimbra in June and then in October in the English Channel.
+Several of Federico's galleys were destroyed by English and Dutch war-ships; first at the at Sesimbra in June and then at the Goodwin Sands in October in the English Channel.
 He himself was slain in an action with the Dutch on 24 May 1603.

 Ambrogio Spinola marched overland to Flanders in 1602 with the men he had raised at his own expense.
-During the first months of his stay in Flanders the Spanish government played with schemes for employing him on an invasion of England, which came to nothing.
-At the close of the year he returned to Italy for more men.
+During the first months of his stay in Flanders, the Spanish government played with schemes for employing him on an invasion of England, which came to nothing.
+At the close of the year, he returned to Italy for more men.

 His experience as a soldier did not begin until, as General, and at the age of thirty-four, he undertook to continue the Siege of Ostend on 29 September 1603.
 Despite failing to relieve Sluis under siege at the same time, the ruins of Ostend fell into his hands on 22 September 1604.
 For this victory, he was appointed a Knight of the Order of the Golden Fleece in 1605.

 War in Flanders

 The governor of Flanders Archduke Albert and the Infanta Clara Eugenia, daughter of Philip II, who had set their hearts on taking Ostend, were delighted at Spinola's success, and it won him a high reputation among the soldiers of the time.
-At the close of the campaign he went to Spain to meet with the court, then in Valladolid, and make arrangements for the continuation of the war.
-At Valladolid he insisted on being appointed commander-in-chief in Flanders.
-By April he was back in Brussels to lead his first campaign.
+At the close of the campaign, he went to Spain to meet with the court, then in Valladolid, and make arrangements for the continuation of the war.
+At Valladolid, he insisted on being appointed commander-in-chief in Flanders.

+By April, he had returned to Brussels to lead his first military campaign, the Spinola's campaign of 1605-1606.
 At this period, the wars of the Low Countries consisted almost entirely of sieges, and Spinola made himself famous by the number of places he took in spite of the efforts of Maurice of Nassau to defend them, including heavily fortified Groenlo.
+His efforts would mark a turning point in the war with his campaign resulting in capturing Oldenzaal, Lingen, Wachtendonk, Groenlo and Rheinberg for the Spanish.